dnguye12/Cat-Chat/README.md

 <br>

-5. Setup  an UploadThing account (optional but for uploading images and files)<br>
+5. Setup  an UploadThing account<br>
 Create a new project
 ![](https://i.ibb.co/yzn1tns/008.png)
 Open this tab